awemany/BitcoinUnlimited/doc/build-windows-mingw.md

 1.2 Install MinGW-builds project toolchain:
 For 32-bit download:
 http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/4.9.2/threads-posix/dwarf/i686-4.9.2-release-posix-dwarf-rt_v3-rev1.7z/download
-and unpack it to C:\
+and unpack it to `C:\`

 For 64-bit download:
 http://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win64/Personal%20Builds/mingw-builds/4.9.2/threads-posix/seh/x86_64-4.9.2-release-posix-seh-rt_v3-rev1.7z/download
-and unpack it to C:\
+and unpack it to `C:\`

 1.3.
 Ensure that the desired toolchain's bin folder is set in your PATH environment variable.
 This will control which toolchain, 32-bit or 64-bit, is used for building.
 On Windows 7 your path should look something like:

 For 32-bit builds:
-C:\mingw32\bin;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\
+`C:\mingw32\bin;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\`

 For 64-bit builds:
-C:\mingw64\bin;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\
+`C:\mingw64\bin;%SystemRoot%\system32;%SystemRoot%;%SystemRoot%\System32\Wbem;%SYSTEMROOT%\System32\WindowsPowerShell\v1.0\`

-IMPORTANT: It is fine to have both the 32-bit and 64-bit toolchains installed at the same time, however you should only have one in your PATH variable at a time.
+**Important**: It is fine to have both the 32-bit and 64-bit toolchains installed at the same time, however you should only have one in your PATH variable at a time.
 If you place both in your PATH, then the build will be made with whichever toolchain path that is listed first.

-NOTE: If you install both toolchains, when you switch between them remember that you need to rebuild all of the dependencies with the same toolchain as you are building the bitcoin client, otherwise linking will fail if you try to mix 32-bit and 64-bit binaries.
+**Note**: If you install both toolchains, when you switch between them remember that you need to rebuild all of the dependencies with the same toolchain as you are building the bitcoin client, otherwise linking will fail if you try to mix 32-bit and 64-bit binaries.

 1.4 Additional checks:
-C:\MinGW\bin should contain nothing but mingw-get.exe.
+`C:\MinGW\bin` should contain nothing but `mingw-get.exe1.

-Create a shortcut to C:\MinGw\msys\1.0\msys.bat on your desktop.
+Create a shortcut to `C:\MinGw\msys\1.0\msys.bat` on your desktop.
 Double-click on the shortcut to start a msys shell.
+Alternative, install `msys-bash`, type `lnk` which seems to do the same.

 For the 32-bit toolchain your gcc -v output should be:
 ```